-If you're looking for some recording computer software which will give your music and vocals an extra edge then you can pay anywhere from $100 up to $600 recording software.
+If you're looking for some recording computer software that will give your music and vocals an extra edge then you can pay anywhere from $100 up to $600 for recording software.
 The more audio outputs, the higher the cost.

-We also have three singing tuition options, each with their own benefits.
+We also have three singing tuition options, each with its own benefits.
 You can choose from either: